Informfully/Documentation/docs/source/apple.rst

 Requirements
 ------------

-* Apple Developer Account and Apple device with Xcode
+* Apple Developer Account and an Apple device with Xcode
 * iPhone distribution certificate

 Building the App